 Indian system of Medicine and Homoeopathy play a vital role in the Health care system of the State, because of the variety of climatic conditions.
 The State has traditionally been a rich repository of medicinal plants used in various Indian System of Medicine namely Ayurveda, Tibetan, Bhot system, Unani and Yoga flourished in its cradle since times immemorial.
 In the tribal areas Tibetan systems of Medicine under the name of Bhot Chikitsa Padhati continuously are popularising among the tribals.
-There is at present 3 Ayurvedic Hospitals, 1 Homeopathic dispensary, 73Ayurvedic Health centres, in the tribal areas.
+At present there are 4 Ayurvedic Hospitals, 2 Homeopathic dispensary, 73 Ayurvedic Health centres and 3 Amchi Centres in the tribal areas.